Sports-related curses: Hanshin Tigers

 This curse was supposedly cast on the Hanshin Tigers by Colonel Harland Sanders (the founder and mascot of Kentucky Fried Chicken) after fans of the team threw his statue into the Dōtonbori Canal while celebrating the Tigers' 1985 Japan Championship Series, not to be recovered until 2009.

 The curse was broken in 2023 when the Tigers won Game 7 of the 2023 Japan Series for their first NPB championship since 1985.

 Milwaukee Brewers

-The Milwaukee Brewers Reverse World Series Curse (or Brewers World Series Curse) is a supposed pattern that saw every team the Milwaukee Brewers lost to in the postseason throughout their entire history at least make it to the World Series.
+The Milwaukee Brewers reverse World Series curse (or Brewers World Series curse) is a supposed pattern that saw every team the Milwaukee Brewers lost to in the postseason throughout their entire history at least make it to the World Series.
 The curse technically ended with the New York Mets, who beat the Brewers in the 2024 Wild Card round, were themselves defeated by the Los Angeles Dodgers in the 2024 NLCS, thus not qualifying for the World Series; however, Milwaukee still has not won a World Series.
 In some respect, it makes this curse unique where it does not have to end with the cursed team winning a World Series.
-Many think the curse was placed on the city due to nefarious circumstances surrounding the Pilots move from Seattle to Milwaukee.
+Many think the curse was placed on the city due to nefarious circumstances surrounding the Pilots move from Seattle to Milwaukee, thus making it a scenario where the curse cannot be lifted until the Seattle Mariners win a World Series first (to date, this has not occurred).